³Ô¹ÏÍøÕ¾

 Canada’s position on Mexico

-In 1956, when U.S. President Dwight D. Eisenhower proposed a trilateral summit with Prime Minister Louis St. Laurent and Mexican President Adolfo Ruiz Cortines, Canadian diplomats expressed their opposition to anything that ” would appear to equate the relations between the United States and Canada and the United States and Mexico .”
+In 1956, when U.S. President Dwight D. Eisenhower proposed a trilateral summit with Prime Minister Louis St. Laurent and Mexican President Adolfo Ruiz Cortines, Canadian diplomats expressed their opposition to anything that ” .”

-For Ottawa, it was essential to preserve the notion of a special relationship between Canada and the U.S.
+For Ottawa, it was essential to preserve the notion of a between Canada and the U.S.

 Even though the three leaders eventually met in Warm Springs, Ga., the “summit” ultimately consisted of separate U.S.-Canada and U.S.-Mexico bilateral meetings.

-Four decades later, Canada pressed to be included in what became the North American Free Trade Agreeement – known as NAFTA – not because of any fellowship with Mexico, but to ensure that its newly won market access to the United States (thanks to the 1988 Free Trade Agreement between the U.S. and Canada) was not undercut by a bilateral Mexico-U.S. deal.
+Four decades later, Canada pressed to be included in what became the North American Free Trade Agreeement – known as NAFTA – not because of any fellowship with Mexico, but to ensure that its newly won market access to the United States (thanks to between the U.S. and Canada) was not undercut by a bilateral Mexico-U.S. deal.

 Common front?

-As we document in our new book, Canada First, Not Canada Alone , even if Canada’s suspicions of Mexico about trade matters aren’t out of the ordinary, they must be considered against the notion that in dealing with the U.S., there can be strength in numbers.
+As we document in our new book, , even if Canada’s suspicions of Mexico about trade matters aren’t out of the ordinary, they must be considered against the notion that in dealing with the U.S., there can be strength in numbers.

 Throughout the early phase of the CUSMA negotiations during the first Trump presidency, Freeland herself was adamant that Canada not abandon Mexico in favour of a bilateral deal.

-Rather, she pointedly emphasized the need to work alongside Mexico to present a common front against the Trump administration’s efforts divide its two North American trading partners.
+Rather, to present a common front against the Trump administration’s efforts divide its two North American trading partners.

 When faced with an overwhelming aggressor, she argued, it’s best not to stand alone.